-Spincast reels are more commonly found with buttons which is kind of like a trigger, and many of you will know of the most common type of spincast reel brand out there, which is the Zebco reel.
+Spincast reels are more commonly found with buttons which are kind of like a trigger, and many of you will know of the most common type of spincast reel brand out there, which is the Zebco reel.

-As the name implies, a closed face underspin reel has an enclosed spool, but unlike spincast reels has a long foot that goes into the reel seat that is like that of a spinning reel.
+As the name implies, a closed-face underspin reel has an enclosed spool, but unlike spincast reels has a long foot that goes into the reel seat that is like that of a spinning reel.

 The design of an underspin reel is closer to a spinning reel than a spincast reel in that you can use a spinning rod, unlike a spincast reel where the rod is more akin to a baitcasting rod with the eyelets facing up.

-The reel handle of a closed face underspin reel is similar to that of a spinning reel as well, with most models typically having one handle vs. the double paddle designs of a traditional spincast reel.
+The reel handle of a closed-face underspin reel is similar to that of a spinning reel as well, with most models typically having one handle vs. the double paddle designs of a traditional spincast reel.

-Open face spinning reels with triggers are like any other standard spinning reel with the exception of the added trigger.
+Open-face spinning reels with triggers are like any other standard spinning reel with the exception of the added trigger.